ferrocene/ferrocene/src/expressions.rst

 * :dp:`fls_ucFupTeCyylb`
   The :t:`block expression` of a :t:`const block expression`.

-* :dp:`fls_zyuxqty09SDO`
-  All forms of :t:`[borrow]s` except those of expressions that are subject to :t:`drop scope extension` to the end of the program and which are either :t:`[mutable borrow]s` or borrows of expressions that result in values with :t:`interior mutability`.

 :dp:`fls_od0h3v40kjp6`
 An invocation of the :std:`core::ptr::addr_of` :t:`macro` expands to a